What is Devizes Opendoors?

 It is a charity that has been set up to help people in the Devizes Community Area to find solutions to homelessness; to offer support to local people when they are homeless or at risk of becoming homeless and to benefit local individuals in need, including the marginalised and vulnerable.

 Opendoors exists 100% for the benefit of others, in particular those who are homeless or at risk of becoming so.

 For the last few years it has provided three cooked meals a week at St. John’s Parish Rooms, Long Street and there are about 15 – 20 people there at most sessions.
 Along with the good food and company there is the chance of a shower and a few other things (see Opening Times)

 The guests are a mixture of rough sleepers, those sleeping in sheds, vans and old boats, sofa surfers and those with their own homes but with issues that can make their tenancies vulnerable.

-The team has two paid staff members, a coordinator and a deputy coordinator, and about 50 volunteers.
+The team has two paid staff members, a coordinator and a deputy coordinator, and about 50 volunteers on a rota with between 7 - 9 on per session.
 Together they prepare the food and the hall, welcome the guests and chat, serve meals and discuss issues in one-to-one conversations.
 Concerns that get followed up include health (mental and physical) issues, alcohol and drug dependency, criminal activity, financial matters and of course housing issues.